itsjordanmuller/portfolio-website/src/content/posts/what-is-agile-and-scrum.md

 ---
-title: "What Are Agile Methodologies & Scrum?"
+title: "What is Agile & Scrum?"
 publishDate: 2023-07-01 12:00:00
-description: "A Simple Guide to Understanding Agile Methodologies and Scrum"
+description: "A Simple Guide to Understanding Scrum and Agile Methodologies"
 author: "Jordan Muller"
 images:
   - url: "/images/agile.jpg"